CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_advanced_enterprise_general.md

  "oauth")

 #### What is Basic Authentication?
+Basic authentication is a simple authentication scheme built into the HTTP protocol.
+The client sends HTTP requests with the Authorization: Basic header, followed by credentials in the base64 encoding of id and password joined by a single colon (username:password).
 #### What is CORS, why it’s needed in browsers?
 Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell browsers to give a web application running at one origin, access to selected resources from a different origin.
 A web application executes a cross-origin HTTP request when it requests a resource that has a different origin (domain, protocol, or port) from its own.
 An example of a cross-origin request: the front-end JavaScript code served from https://domain-a.com uses XMLHttpRequest to make a request for https://domain-b.com/data.json.